-We have seven members on our Board of Directors who are authorised to make the final decisions on all legal, policy and financial matters pertaining to our operations.
+We have eight members on our Board of Directors who are authorised to make the final decisions on all legal, policy and financial matters pertaining to our operations.
 They are:

-Shanti is IWRAW Asia Pacific’s founding member and former Executive Director.
+Shanti is a former Executive Director of IWRAW Asia Pacific and a founding member of the Board.
 She has had extensive experience managing women’s rights programmes, having been involved in capacity building for women’s rights advocacy for over 20 years, within Malaysia, as well as regionally and internationally.
 Shanti has served as an expert assisting key UN agencies such as APGEN, the Office of the High Commissioner of Human Rights and UNIFEM.
 She holds a Masters in Literature from the University of Madras, India, and a Masters in Gender and Development from the Institute of Development Studies, University of Sussex.
-From 2005 until 2008, also served a four-year term as an expert member of the CEDAW Committee.
+From 2005 until 2008, she also served a four-year term as an expert member of the CEDAW Committee.

 Noor Farida Ariffin

 Dato’ Farida was the former Malaysian Ambassador to the Netherlands.
 She is a founding member and former Vice-President of Women’s Aid Organisation in Malaysia, and a former council member of the National Advisory Council for the Integration of Women in Development (NACIWID).
 She was formerly a part of the Steering Committee member of the Asia Pacific Forum on Women, Law and Development (APWLD), the former Director of the Women and Development Programme of the Commonwealth Secretariat based in London, and the former President of the Association of Women Lawyers in Malaysia.
 Dato’ Farida is currently a member of the Regional Council of APWLD.